-Serbia mining exclusive report: State and local companies do not have financing for geological exploration, investors from Canada & US seek copper and gold in Serbia12.
-January 2015. / Mining
+Serbia mining exclusive report: State and local companies do not have financing for geological exploration, investors from Canada & US seek copper and gold in Serbia, Mining

 Experts from Department of Geological Research in Copper mine Bor have recently discovered a new deposit in Bor pit with four and a half million tonnes of ore in which copper content, according to previous studies, ranges from 0.71 to 1.15 percent.
 This important and good news drew attention because it is a geological survey in which, after a long time, has entered a local company, while almost all other potential ore findings in Serbia are mainly explored by the foreign companies.